The Precision Nutrition Level 1 Certification

-We're taking a small number of motivated fitness professionals in the group, mostly because we want to keep it small and make sure everyone gets the best possible experience.
+We're taking a small number of motivated fitness professionals in the group, mostly because we want to make sure everyone gets the best possible experience.

 Ryan Andrews and I wrote an entire 500-page hardcover academic textbook from the ground up for this program: The Essentials of Sport and Exercise Nutrition.
 It’s divided into two parts.
 The first covers the science (cellular biology, digestion, metabolism, etc.); the second covers the practice (i.e., how to actually coach clients of all kinds).

 We'll ship you the book once the program begins.